 It also enables better scalability and flexibility in distributed systems.

-- Challenges and risks of edge computing include security concerns, interoperability issues, and the need for robust Infrastructure.
+- Challenges and risks of edge computing include security concerns, interoperability issues, and the need for robust infrastructure.

-Advantages of Edge Computing
+Benefits of Edge Computing

 Improving Response Times